 June 6, 2016

-Digital Marketing is Like Skateboarding
+Digital Marketing in Edmonton is Like Skateboarding

 I have really enjoyed the first few weeks of my new job as an intern on the Online Marketing Team at Top Draw.
 My goal is to continue to learn as much as possible and to challenge myself to reach new heights.
 My plan to do this is by using the same process I followed when learning my favorite sport as I was growing up and applying this experience to the world of online marketing.